-“When a brand name is the top result in both natural and paid search results, 83% of consumers looking to buy would consider a purchase.
+“When a brand name is a top result in both natural and paid search results, 83% of consumers looking to buy would consider a purchase.
 Without paid search, however, the same brand name as the top result in organic search only obtains 73% purchase consideration”

 As with everything else PPC, you ultimately must decide what’s best for YOUR brand because every industry, company, product and/or offer is different.
-The only way to know how buying brand keywords impacts your bottom line is to test it yourself.
-Pause your branded PPC campaign and/or ad group for a set time frame, then closely monitor organic traffic and overall conversions to see if you experience significant decrease in traffic or loss in revenue.
+The only way to know how buying brand keywords impact your bottom line is to test it yourself.
+Pause your branded PPC campaign and/or ad group for a set time frame, then closely monitor organic traffic and overall conversions to see if you experience a significant decrease in traffic or loss in revenue.

 NOTE: You as an advertiser can file a Google AdWords trademark complaint letter specifically advising Google that you do not want other advertisers using your trademark in their ad.
 However, this does NOT mean advertisers must stop buying your trademark.
 You would probably need your lawyer to send a cease and desist directly to the company because the search engines clearly state they do not police this on their advertiser’s behalf.